Luca-Umekubo/Product-Design/README.md

 ## about the game

 Imagine a party pvp minigame meets a first person shooter meets dodgeball. this game is a fast paced multiplayer dodgeball fighter/shooter set on a raised platform in a neon lit arena where you have to time dodges, choose and use abilities, and collect powerups to eliminate the other team. the game focuses on fluid and fun movement while trying to capture the fun/frustration of a party game as well as the competetiveness of a first person shooter like overwatch, halo, splitgate, or krunker. the target audience is any casual or competetive gamer that likes the feeling of fast paced first person shooter games with quick and responsive movement. it should be really fun to play/motivating to win and the mechanics should feel rewarding and engaging.
+Main game mode is a quick (3 minute) best 2/3 deathmatch where a team gets a point if they wipe out or have more players by the end of time than the other team.
+Tied @ end of regulation triggers overtime where stage starts deteriorating.

 ## features basic overview